 If you’ve never heard of panko before, you’ll be happy to know that it’s not anything weird or complicated.
-Panko is a type of breadcrumbs, but keep reading to find out that panko is a little bit different from regular bread crumbs.
+Panko is a type of breadcrumb, but keep reading to find out that panko is a little bit different from regular bread crumbs.

 Why are Panko Breadcrumbs Different?

-If you already knew about panko, you’re probably wondering why panko is different from regular breadcrumbs.
-Panko is lighter, crispier and flakier than ordinary breadcrumbs.
-Because panko is lighter, it absorbs less oil and grease making breaded fried foods less heavy.
+If you already knew about panko, you’re probably wondering why panko is different from standard breadcrumbs.
+Panko is lighter, has a crispy texture, a delicate crunch, and is flakier than traditional breadcrumbs.

-Other Uses of Panko
+Other Uses of Panko Bread Crumbs

-- As a topping for casseroles – Panko adds a little bit of texture to just about any kind of casserole – main dish casseroles, baked pasta casseroles, veggie side-dish casseroles, and bean casseroles.
+- As a crunchy topping for casseroles – Panko adds a little bit of texture to just about any kind of casserole – main dish casseroles, baked pasta casseroles, veggie side-dish casseroles, and bean casseroles.
 For example, use panko instead of French fried onions or regular breadcrumbs on your favorite green bean casserole.
 Combine panko with Parmesan cheese and some Italian seasonings and sprinkle generously over any savory casserole heading into the oven.

 - To thicken soups and sauces – Panko can thicken a soup or sauce by absorbing the extra liquid and adding a bit of interesting texture in the process.

 - As a binder – Some cooks use panko as a binder instead of eggs.
 This is good for vegans and anyone with an egg allergy.
 Panko is an excellent binder for meatballs.

 - Asparagus Casserole

 - Longhorn Mac and Cheese

-Panko Bread Crumbs
+Homemade Panko Bread Crumbs

 - 22 ounces white bread you can use a different sized loaf of bread

-Preheat oven to 350 degrees.
+- Preheat the oven to 350°F (150°C).

-Remove crusts from bread.
+- Remove crust from bread.

-Grate bread by hand or pulse 1 to 2 times in a food processor.
+- Grate bread by hand or pulse 1 to 2 times in a food processor.